 - City of SeaTac

 - Town of Skykomish

 - City of Woodinville

 Don’t see your city listed?
 You may visit the following to find out what agency you need to contact for records requests: http://gismaps.kingcounty.gov/parcelviewer2/

 Still have questions?

-If you have any questions regarding our public records process, please review the online brochure by clicking here or contact our Public Records Officer.
+If you have questions regarding our public records process, please review the online brochure by clicking here or contact our the Public Disclosure Unit at:

 516 3rd Avenue, Room W-116